Iran frees nine Indian crew from seized tanker

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The TankerTrackers online oil shipment website reported that the MT Riah crossed into Iranian waters on July 14 and stopped transmitting signals shortly after.
+The MT Riah crossed into Iranian waters around July 14 and stopped transmitting signals shortly afterwards, the TankerTrackers online oil shipment website reported at the time.

-India´s foreign ministry did not give details of the release of the nine men.
+"Nine crew members have been released and they will be on their way to India soon," said Indian foreign ministry spokesman Raveesh Kumar.

+"Our mission in Iran has requested the concerned Iranian authorities for the release of remaining crew members."

-It left 21 other Indians in Iranian detention however, including three others from the MT Riah and 18 from the British-flagged Stena Impero tanker which was captured by Iranian forces last week.
+The release left 21 other Indians in Iranian detention however, including three from the MT Riah and 18 from the British-flagged Stena Impero tanker which was also captured by Iranian forces on July 19.

 The Stena Impero and its 23 crew have been impounded at the southern port of Bandar Abbas for allegedly breaking "international maritime rules".
 The vessel is at the heart of the showdown between Iran and Britain.